shadowed1/Chard/README.md

 ## About Chard (*Chrome-Arch Development*):

 ### Chard is a chroot (change root) that is Arch or Gentoo Linux.
-Safely lives inside an existing ChromeOS or Linux install without prepending its paths to the system.
+Safely lives inside an existing ChromeOS or Linux install without prepending its paths to the system. <br>

 - Open Source and free forever.
 - Automated rolling-release installer will build everything needed with full hardware detection.
 - Run Linux Apps with GUI support natively inside ChromeOS with GPU acceleration!*
 - Audio support over Bluetooth, USB, 3.5mm, and internal speakers with CRAS + pulse virtualization.
-- Supports Flatpak, Steam, Heroic, Wine, and even Mouse Capture emulation for first person games.
+- Supports Flatpak, Steam, Heroic, Wine, and even Mouse Capture/Lock!
+- Can be safely uninstalled at anytime without altering our ChromeOS install!
+- Detects for dev_install and if found, Chard avoids exporting its toolchain.
 - *Chard is in development.
-Bug reports, suggestions, and ideas are greatly appreciated.*
+Bug reports, suggestions, and ideas are greatly appreciated.
+Some things are hard to implement.*
-- Can be safely uninstalled at anytime without altering our ChromeOS install!

 <br>